 The main Call Area and both the West and East Extensions are in the depth range of commercially important deepwater bottom fish.
 Dover sole, thornyhead and sablefish (DTS complex) adults occupy water depths from 800-1,300 meters.
 Spawning occurs in depths between 600-1,000 meters.
 Wind energy development could disrupt fish migration and spawning in these areas.
 The Council recommends that BOEM consult the National Marine Fisheries Service (NMFS) Northwest and Southwest Fisheries Science Centers for survey data on species abundance and spawning habitat in this region, as well as consult fishers for their local knowledge of DTS adult distribution, spawning habitat, and fishing locations in the Call Area and the two proposed extensions.
-The Council recommends that DTS spawning areas be omitted from further consideration as an area for wind energy planning and development.
+The Council suggests that potential impacts to DTS spawning areas be carefully analyzed.
+DTS spawning areas may be incompatible with wind energy planning and development.